NeuroCure Research Fellowships for Female Postdocs in the Neurosciences

 Research Focus

 The research group "Neurological Developmental Disorders" focuses on pontocerebellar hypoplasia, a disease of the brain associated with underdevelopment (hypoplasia) of the cerebellum and bridge.
-Our research looks at the four areas of the synapse (pre- and postsynapse, glial cells, extracellular matrix), with an emphasis on the role of the extracellular matrix (ECM).
-We investigate the effects of disorders in the ECM on the development and function of synapses and neuronal circuits and how they influence the onset of neurodevelopmental disorders.
-We perform our studies in a genetically modified model system as well as in primary cell cultures (neurons, astrocytes).
-We use cell biological and biochemical methods and combine them with modern light microscopy.
+Their research looks at the four areas of the synapse (pre- and postsynapse, glial cells, extracellular matrix), with an emphasis on the role of the extracellular matrix (ECM).
+The group investigates the effects of disorders in the ECM on the development and function of synapses and neuronal circuits and how they influence the onset of neurodevelopmental disorders.
+Studies are performed in a genetically modified model system as well as in primary cell cultures (neurons, astrocytes).
+The group uses cell biological and biochemical methods and combine them with modern light microscopy.
+Frauke Ackermann is now a Group Leader within the DZNE Career Development Fellow Programme.

 Melissa Herman